There All The Honor Lies

 A frustrated Sheridan goes to his quarters to cool down, but he doesn't get the chance as Ambassador Kosh shows up for their lesson.
 Sheridan tells him he's not in the mood, but Kosh feels that it's "Precisely the correct time."

 Garibaldi gives Zack Allan a task: follow Ashan and find out what he's up to.

 In the worst section of Downbelow, Kosh tells Sheridan to enter a small alcove.
-When he asks what's in there Kosh tells him what he will find: "One moment of perfect beauty."
+When he asks what's in there Kosh tells him, "One moment of perfect beauty."
 Uncertain, Sheridan makes his way inside, and finds a lone figure who silently moves an offering bowl toward him.
 Not really having much else, Sheridan drops his command bar in.
 The figure seems to accept and what appeared to be large orange bags move and begin singing a Gregorian Chant as he, and outside Kosh, listens.

 Vir is getting drunk some more when Londo shows up and asks what's wrong.
 Centauri Prime has decided that Londo's position has grown to the point that someone more important should be his aid, and so they are replacing Vir.
 Vir doesn't want to go home, because his family didn't want here there.
 He then gets up and leaves.
 Londo is about to follow, but suddenly notices a group of women with a doll of himself.